 Rooibos is another really popular herbal tea.
 It comes from the shrub Aspalathus linearis which only grows on the slopes of Cape of Good Hope in South Africa.
 The locals have been drinking it for hundreds of years but it arrived in Europe in the 1900s.
 It has a mild and aromatic flavour, is red in colour, and has a really distinctive smell.

 Lemongrass tea is made from a perennial plant with thin long leaves.
 It’s also called fever grass and can be found in lots of Asian countries.
 It smells amazing, very much like lemon but a little sweeter and with less tang.
-A delicious way to make this is infused with green tea, check out my video that shows you how to do this.
+A delicious way to make this is infused with green tea.

 Finally, another of my faves is hibiscus tea.
 It’s made from dried calyces of the hibiscus flower which are a really deep red colour.
 It tastes a little bit like cranberry and can be drunk hot or cold.
 It contains antioxidants, and health benefits aside, this looks awesome if you love taking pictures of food and drink.